dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan.md

 ### Test Plan (PACS Display + Simplification)
 - Start app with a tenant whose `pacs_key = default_pacs`: status bar shows "PACS: default_pacs".
-- Change selection in Settings â†’ PACS: status bar updates to "PACS: {selected_key}" immediately.
+- Change selection in Settings ¡æ PACS: status bar updates to "PACS: {selected_key}" immediately.
 - Verify no Rename/Remove buttons appear in the PACS grid; only Add PACS button remains.
 - Verify Close button is removed from PACS tab while window-level close still works.

 ### Risks / Mitigations
 - Users needing rename/remove: not supported in this increment; Add PACS remains; DB-level tenant delete can be handled from admin tools.

-## Change Log Addition (2025-10-14 â€“ Instant PACS Switch for Automation and Spy + PACS Text Display)
+## Change Log Addition (2025-10-14 ?
+Instant PACS Switch for Automation and Spy + PACS Text Display)
 - Automation tab switches context immediately when PACS selection changes by updating `SelectedPacsForAutomation` and reloading sequences.
-- SpyWindow listens to `ITenantContext.PacsKeyChanged` and updates its top-bar PACS text instantly.
+- AutomationWindow listens to `ITenantContext.PacsKeyChanged` and updates its top-bar PACS text instantly.
 Procedure path override is also refreshed.
-- Added "PACS: {current}" text in Automation tab header and SpyWindow top bar.
+- Added "PACS: {current}" text in Automation tab header and AutomationWindow top bar.

 ### Approach
 1) In `SettingsViewModel.PacsProfiles.OnSelectedPacsProfileChanged`, set `_tenant.CurrentPacsKey`, switch spy path, and assign `SelectedPacsForAutomation` to trigger reload.
 2) In `SettingsWindow`, subscribe to `ITenantContext.PacsKeyChanged` to update local `CurrentPacsKey` and push it to VM `SelectedPacsForAutomation`.
-3) In `SpyWindow`, resolve `ITenantContext` from DI, set initial text, and handle `PacsKeyChanged` to update UI instantly.
+3) In `AutomationWindow`, resolve `ITenantContext` from DI, set initial text, and handle `PacsKeyChanged` to update UI instantly.
-4) In XAML, add PACS text blocks to Automation tab and SpyWindow.
+4) In XAML, add PACS text blocks to Automation tab and AutomationWindow.

 ### Test Plan
-- Open Settings â†’ PACS and Automation tabs.
-Change PACS row selection â†’ library panes clear and refill according to the new PACS; PACS label shows new key.
+- Open Settings ¡æ PACS and Automation tabs.
+Change PACS row selection ¡æ library panes clear and refill according to the new PACS; PACS label shows new key.
-- Open SpyWindow; verify PACS label shows current key.
-Change PACS in Settings while SpyWindow is open â†’ label changes instantly.
+- Open AutomationWindow; verify PACS label shows current key.
+Change PACS in Settings while AutomationWindow is open ¡æ label changes instantly.
 - Save and reload procedures; ensure they write/read to `%AppData%\Wysg.Musm\Radium\Pacs\{pacs}\ui-procedures.json` for the current key.

 ### Risks / Mitigations
 - Race conditions if PACS is switched rapidly: operations are UI-thread-bound; ProcedureExecutor path override is cheap; acceptable.
 - Null pacs key: fallback to `default_pacs` applied everywhere.

-## Change Log Addition (2025-10-14 â€“ Per-PACS Spy Persistence + Invoke Test)
+## Change Log Addition (2025-10-14 ?
+Per-PACS Spy Persistence + Invoke Test)
 - Persist UiBookmarks (bookmarks.json) and Custom Procedures (ui-procedures.json) per PACS key under `%AppData%/Wysg.Musm/Radium/Pacs/{key}`.
-- On login and on `ITenantContext.PacsKeyChanged`, set both overrides so SpyWindow and headless executor read/write per profile.
+- On login and on `ITenantContext.PacsKeyChanged`, set both overrides so AutomationWindow and headless executor read/write per profile.
 - Added new custom procedure method `InvokeTest` and new Automation module `TestInvoke` that executes it via `PacsService.InvokeTestAsync()`.
- - SpyWindow procedure editor now reads/writes `ui-procedures.json` in the same PACS folder as bookmarks.
+ - AutomationWindow procedure editor now reads/writes `ui-procedures.json` in the same PACS folder as bookmarks.

-## Change Log Addition (2025-10-14 â€“ Test Automation Module ShowTestMessage)
+## Change Log Addition (2025-10-14 ?
+Test Automation Module ShowTestMessage)
 - Added a simple module `ShowTestMessage` to the Automation library.
 Executing it shows a MessageBox with title/content "Test".

 ### Approach